 Non-porous surfaces (i.e., ceramic tile, glazed block, moisture resistant substrates, and metal panels) do not provide a good surface for adhesive bonding.
 General-purpose latex-based, polymer or solvent-based adhesives will not dry properly on a non-porous surface.
 Advanced polymer is recommended in these applications.
-Contact an adhesive manufacturer for additional recommendations.
+Installation over this type of surface can be accomplished with rivets or you may contact an adhesive manufacturer for additional recommendations.